ragdolldynamics/ragdoll-maya/docs/pages/documentation/marker.md

     <img class="hero-image" src=/car12.png>
 </div>

-The fundamental building block to Ragdoll, for "reverse motion capture" or Animation Capture.
+Markers form the fundamental building block of Ragdoll, to achieve **Animation Capture** a.k.a. "reverse motion capture".

 <br>

 ### Animation Capture

+> Capture your character rig, as though it was a live action actor.

 Inspired by Motion Capture - Animation Capture is a new way to think about and work with physics in Maya.
 To learn about it, let's first understand how Motion Capture generally works.